uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 The ``RTC_FORMAT_FLOAT/2/3/4...`` format are used to specify that data buffers store single precision floating point values, or vectors there of (size 2,3,4, etc.).
-This format is typcally used to specify to format of vertex buffers, e.g. the ``RTC_FORMAT_FLOAT3`` type for vertex buffers of triangle meshes.
+This format is typically used to specify to format of vertex buffers, e.g. the ``RTC_FORMAT_FLOAT3`` type for vertex buffers of triangle meshes.